Senior Research Fellow & BRIDGES Scientific Coordinator

 Emanuela Roman is a Researcher at FIERI.
 She obtained her PhD in Human Rights by the University of Palermo in 2017.
 She holds an MA in Human Rights from the University of Padova and a LLM from the International University College of Turin.
 Her interests include: migration governance in the Mediterranean; the externalisation and informalisation of EU migration, asylum and border management policies and their impact on migrants’ rights; the EU return and readmission policies; immigration detention; and the reception and integration of asylum-seekers and refugees in Italy.
 She has been involved in H2020 projects like MEDRESET, CEASAVAL and TRAFIG.
 She is students’ supervisor at the Human Rights and Migration Law Clinic of Turin.

-Flavio Piccoli is a Research Affiliate at FIERI and works as a Data Scientist at dataBreeders, a company dealing with the development of solutions for audience measurement.
-He obtained his BA in Analysis of Social Processes at the University of Milano Bicocca in 2020, with a particular focus on cultural and media research.
+Flavio Piccoli is a Research Affiliate at FIERI and a PhD candidate at the Programme in Sustainable Development and Climate Change (SDC) at IUSS Pavia – University of Insubria.
+Previously, he worked as a Data Scientist at dataBreeders, a company dealing with the development of solutions for audience measurement.
+He obtained his Master’s in Analysis of Social Processes at the University of Milano Bicocca in 2020, with a particular focus on cultural and media research.
 He has been involved in a Research Project of National relevance (PRIN) on media and terrorism studies, which has led to the publication of a book chapter.
-His research interests include: production and framing of news in media events; intermediality and media ecosystems; populism, collective identity and political communication; social movements and memory; racism in news coverage of sport events.
+His research interests include the production and framing of news in media events; intermediality and media ecosystems; populism, collective identity and political communication; as well as the representation and communication on natural disasters and climate change.

 Annalisa Frisina is a Research Affiliate at FIERI and Associate Professor of Sociology at the University of Padova, where she teaches Sociology of Racism and Migration and Qualitative and Visual Methods.
 She obtained her PhD in Sociology of Communicative and Intercultural Processes at the University of Padova (Unipd) in 2005 and she has extensive research experiences in migration studies and youth studies, with a special expertise on visual and collaborative research methods.
 She is co-founder of the Research Group SLAN.G (on Social control, Labour, Racism and Migration) at the University of Padova.
 Among her latest publications are “Art and counter-racialization processes.
 A qualitative research journey with Italy’s illegitimate children”, in Studi Culturali, (August 2021, no. 2, pp. 243-262), co-authored together with Sandra Agyei Kyeremeh; and the book Razzismi contemporanei.
 Le prospettive della sociologia (Carocci, 2020).